danigunawan/linux-workstation-setup/README.md

+***ATTENTION: There are some configs and tutorials here extracted from others websites and Github users, as I said, it's the full configuration for my workstation, so use it for the good.***

 # Initial-linux-configs
-Just a simple guide to configure the full development ambiance with Ruby, Rails, Node, ReactJS and React Native.
+A personal guide to configure the full development environment with Ruby, Rails, Node, Postgres, ReactJS and React Native.

 # System dependencies